bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you will design and code for a mobile device first and then expand layout or features as you gain more screen space toward desktop.
+Desktop first is the other way around.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Im not actually sure I think it has something to do with the reset we apply so there are no pre set font sizes and you can style everything as desired.

 4. How would you describe preprocessing to someone new to CSS?

+A preprocessor accepts one input in its own syntax and converts it into another output in CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Preprocessors allow you to use features that don't exist in refular CSS like nesting and mixins.
+I'm still not very comfortable with it and I get confused keeping track of the changes cause I don't think the watch compiler always catches my changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.